apawate/apawate.github.io/docs/about.md

 ### Myself

-I'm a senior in high school at Lynbrook HS in San Jose, California and a winner of MIT's prestigious [THINK research competition](https://think.mit.edu)!
+I'm a senior in high school at Lynbrook HS in San Jose, California, interested in majoring in electrical engineering at a research university.
+I'm a National Merit Semifinalist and a winner of MIT's prestigious [THINK research competition](https://think.mit.edu)!
 My research project focuses on using low-cost phased array ultrasonic mapping in disaster relief zones, coupled with SLAM and multivariate regression in order to estimate odometry and reduce noise.

 ### This site